Mr3rf1/ZiRar/USAGE.md

 - **Disable** if you have a very large password list (>10,000 passwords)
 - **Monitor** the enhanced count in the password list label
 - **Original passwords** are always tested first for optimal efficiency

+## Multi-Threading Performance

+The application uses intelligent multi-threading to dramatically speed up password testing while maintaining system responsiveness.

+### How It Works

+- **Multiple Worker Threads:** Test passwords in parallel across multiple CPU cores
+- **Automatic Resource Detection:** Detects your system's CPU cores and recommends optimal worker count
+- **Queue-Based Distribution:** Efficiently distributes passwords across workers
+- **Thread-Safe Results:** Safely coordinates results from multiple workers

+### Worker Count Options

+The application provides three preset configurations:

+1. **Conservative:** Uses ~25% of CPU cores
+   - Light system load
+   - Good for background operation
+   - Recommended for small password lists (<1,000)

+2. **Recommended (Default):** Uses ~50% of CPU cores
+   - Optimal balance of speed and responsiveness
+   - Best for most use cases
+   - Recommended for medium lists (1,000-10,000)

+3. **Aggressive:** Uses ~75-100% of CPU cores
+   - Maximum speed
+   - May impact other applications
+   - Recommended for large lists (>10,000)

+### Performance Benefits

+**Example on a 20-core system:**
+- **1 worker:** 636 passwords/second (baseline)
+- **5 workers:** 3,170 passwords/second (5x speedup)
+- **10 workers:** 5,968 passwords/second (9.4x speedup)
+- **20 workers:** 10,808 passwords/second (17x speedup)

+### Configuration Tips

+- **System under load:** Use Conservative setting
+- **Dedicated testing:** Use Aggressive setting
+- **General use:** Stick with Recommended (default)
+- **Custom needs:** Manually adjust the spinbox value

+The worker count is automatically set based on your system's capabilities, but you can adjust it anytime using the preset buttons or manual spinbox control.

 ## Password List Format